Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 "Maybe we're not quite through being the Halliwells."

-"Maybe The Elders feel that we still can - or still want to - do some good," said Alyssa.
+"Maybe The Elders feel that we still can ‑ or still want to ‑ do some good," said Alyssa.
 "Maybe they saw that we were willing to take risks to protect the innocent, to save the world, to do what was right.
 And that maybe...we still...wanted to protect the innocent, and save lives," she added tentatively.
-“And they gave us the chance to save Jennifer...to find out.”
+“And they gave us the chance to save Jennifer...and find out what we really wanted.”

 Shannen and Holly glanced at each other, then looked at Alyssa and nodded their heads in agreement.

 "We just saved someone's life," Alyssa went on.
 "It feels...I can't describe it.
-It's what I felt for the past six weeks when I was Phoebe.
+It's what I felt for the past two months when I was Phoebe.
 It's something I never knew I was missing.
 Until this morning...when I didn't have my powers...and I couldn't help anyone.
 And I felt so empty...so helpless."

 "Having and using my powers feels like what I do really matters," Holly said.
 "Saving Jennifer's life just now...it's...it's..."